KarmaScripter/BudgetNinja/README.md

 # BudgetExecution
 The budget models used in Budget Execution.
+Can be compiled separately and used as a library DLL.